Rise in Home Injuries Due to the Pandemic: We’re Here to Help

 You should obviously call emergency services in the event of a severe injury.
 However, accidents at home can cause injuries that aren’t life threatening, yet still need treatment.
 If left untreated, these injuries could become dangerous.
 According to data from the Centers for Disease Control (CDC), an estimated 40.9 percent of American adults have avoided getting needed medical care due to fears that they’ll catch COVID-19.
 While the fear is understandable, it’s crucial to take all factors into consideration.

 For example, if you cut yourself while working with a saw, you might assume it’s safer to attempt to treat the laceration at home.
 What if the cut becomes infected or heals improperly due to a lack of stitches?
 You’ll be in a worse situation.

 Urgent care is a great option for a situation like this.
 Medical professionals know how to follow safety regulations, so as long as you wear a mask and practice social distancing, seeking treatment is the safer option.

 Help for Household Accidents: An Urgent Care Center You Can Count On

 As we continue to forge ahead through these difficult times, you need a clinic you can count on.
-MD Now is here to offer superior care 365 days a year.
+MD Now is here to offer high-quality care.
 Whether you’re dealing with injuries from accidents at home or anything else, our priority is your health and well-being.
 We offer COVID-19 evaluations at all locations, and our on-site prescription drug service provides a convenient way to get the medications you need.